Tax deductibility of interest on an investment loan

 For interest to be deductible, there must be a legal obligation to pay the interest.
 In other words, the lender must have the right to enforce payment of principal and interest on a loan.

 If the cash method (i.e., an individual) of reporting income is used, the interest may be deducted in the year in which it’s paid.
-Conversely, if the accrual method (i.e., a business) of reporting income is used, the interest may be deducted in the year in which it becomes payable even if it’s not yet paid.
+Conversely, if the accrual method (i.e., a business) of reporting income is used, the interest may be deducted in the year it becomes payable even if it’s not yet paid.
 However, compound interest is only deductible when it’s actually paid.

 Interest costs must be reasonable